Member-only story

 A scholar, writer, author and researcher whose writing is informed by racial equity and health justice

 I have never been one to fit into society’s boxes.
-Those who have met me or viewed my videos may have been puzzled by the combination of white British accent, Greek surname and West African features.
+Those who have met me or viewed my videos may have been puzzled by the combination of a white British accent, a Greek surname, and the visual markers of my Black ancestry.
 Let me explain: I was born to a white mother (English and Greek) and Black father (Nigerian).
-They married in Ibadan, Nigeria at the University of Ibadan’s Chapel of the Resurrection in June 1969, remaining together until their divorce 26 years later.
-Shortly after their divorce, I made the decision to change my surname to Xanthos, my mother’s maiden name, because of the intense discrimination I was facing in the UK due to my Nigerian surname.
+They married in Ibadan, Nigeria, remaining together until their divorce 26 years later.
+Shortly after their divorce, I decided to change my surname to Xanthos, my mother’s maiden name, for two reasons: 1) to permanently sever ties with a spiritually toxic father following years of emotional and physical abuse, and 2) to protect myself from the discrimination I was facing in the UK due to my Nigerian surname.

 Early Years

-While I was born in the UK in a small city called Stoke-on-Trent, I grew up in three countries: the USA (ages 1–5); Nigeria (ages 5–11); and UK (11–18).
-I feel fortunate to have lived in…
+I was born in the UK in a small city called Stoke-on-Trent and grew up in three countries: the USA (ages 1–5); Nigeria (ages 5–11); and UK (11–18).
+While my home life was overshadowed by my father’s physical and emotional cruelty, I feel fortunate to have lived in different countries growing up.
+Indeed, I have fond memories of the part of my childhood spent in Nigeria, where I attended an international Christian school called Hillcrest and was able…